 That’s why some drivers choose to purchase a separate product called an extended warranty, either from your dealership or from a third-party company that offers extended warranties.
 An extended warranty can cover the same kinds of issues and repairs that your factory warranty did — but they come at a cost.

-An extended warranty, also called a vehicle service contract or mechanical breakdown insurance, is a separate product that drivers can purchase, to cover some of the costs associated with repairs or replacement parts.
-Like your original factory warranty, an extended warranty can cover parts of your vehicle’s engine, transmission or other systems, but it won’t cover routine maintenance.
+An extended warranty, also called a vehicle service contract, is a separate product that drivers can purchase, to cover some of the costs associated with repairs or replacement parts.
+Like your original factory warranty, an extended warranty can cover parts of your vehicle’s engine, transmission, or other systems, but it won’t cover routine maintenance.

 Some drivers may appreciate the peace of mind that comes with having an extended warranty, and knowing they may be able to have certain repair costs covered and won’t have to pay out of pocket.